Mekaider/GearSwap/README.md

 - **Weapon Lock**: Toggle with `Alt+W` to lock your weapon set regardless of other gear changes
 - **Magic Burst**: Toggle with `Alt+B` to enable/disable magic burst mode
-- **Automatic Stance Detection**: The system automatically detects and applies the appropriate stance-based gear sets.
+- **Stance Detection**: The library detects and applies the appropriate stance-based gear sets.
 Available stances are:
   - `Normal`: Default stance
   - `OneHand`: When using a one-handed weapon
   - `TwoHand`: When using a two-handed weapon